NilsVreman/dotfiles/README.md

 ## Installation

 ```
-    bash installation.sh
+    sh setup.sh
 ```

-This symlinks the dotfiles, folders, and files into your home folder.
+This symlinks the dotfiles, folders, and files into your home folder and installs all important packages in vim using vundle.

 ## ToDo
 * Fix Installation script